Does Proton VPN Work in China in 2026? No, but Read On

 privatevpn.com

-PrivateVPN is great for protecting your online privacy in China.
+PrivateVPN is a user-friendly VPN for China.
 It has an obfuscation protocol called Stealth Mode, which uses obfuscation to mask the VPN traffic and make it look like any other normal internet traffic.

 🥉3.
 PrivateVPN — Intuitive VPN With Decent Speeds

-This provider has servers in 63 countries, and the servers are evenly distributed around the globe.
-It has servers in Hong Kong, Japan, and Singapore for fast connections in China.
+This provider has servers in 63 countries, all of which work with Stealth Mode on.
+Although PrivateVPN’s server network is smaller than ExpressVPN’s and Private Internet Access’s, the servers are evenly distributed around the globe, including in nearby Hong Kong, Japan, and Singapore.

 PrivateVPN’s plans start as low as $2.00 / month, which is pretty cheap.
 The VPN backs all of its plans with a 30-day money-back guarantee.